Skip to content

 4. Belonging

 2020 saw an unexpected spike in engagement.
 As companies rapidly adapted to support their workforce during the initial waves of the COVID crisis, many employees felt a surge of pride in their organizations' responses.
-The sentiment of "we're all in this together" prevailed, boosting overall engagement.
+Employees responded positively to rapid organizational action: companies that accelerated communication, support programs, and flexibility saw engagement scores rise in 2020.

 However, this high was short-lived.
 Moving into 2021 and 2022, prolonged uncertainty took its toll.
 "Zoom fatigue," isolation, and burnout set in.
 Many organizations struggled to maintain their initial level of support, leading to widespread disengagement.
 This period saw the rise of the "Great Resignation" as record numbers of workers sought new opportunities.